Skip to main content

 • Test cmi5 content in an environment as close as possible to the end-user environment (cmi5 LMS).
 If the end-user environment is not available for this purpose, then use the cmi5 Player , such as the open-source player provided by the ADL Initiative, to demonstrate the cmi5 courseware’s functionality.

 To support the DoDI requirement to “make existing DL assets, content, and other reusable resources visible and accessible to other DoD Components”, this section describes how DoD Components can effectively manage learning activities, content, and other resources throughout their product lifecycle.
 Activity and resource management guidelines enable content sharing and discovery through the use of metadata.
-Learning activity metadata is structured data that describes different types of learning activities and the resources each activity requires to be successfully delivered to a learner.
+Learning activity metadata is structured data describing different types of learning activities and the resources each activity requires to be successfully delivered to a learner.

 In the context of distributed learning, metadata provides information about learning content (e.g., author, file size, subject, title, duration).
 Many types of metadata exist, including descriptive, structural, administrative, reference, and statistical metadata.
 Metadata describes Learning Resources at any level of granularity and Learning Events, which are opportunities that are contextualized by time and place.
 Each type has varying characteristics, including those of assets, content, learning resources, and learning activities.
 Learning metadata can be used to facilitate defense-wide search and discovery of each resource and event, enables artificial intelligence and machine learning, and provides improved insight into the lifecycle of DoD learning resources.